 Ginger lends its zing to sweet and savory dishes and drinks across a wide range of cuisines.
-In Indian and Asian cooking you will find fresh ginger root in many meat, seafood, and vegetable dishes.
-In Western cooking, ground ginger often flavors cookies, quick breads, and drinks such as ginger ale, tea, and coffee.
-It is also very common to find ginger in Caribbean dishes.
+In Caribbean, Indian, and Asian cuisines, fresh ginger root is featured in many meat, seafood, and vegetable dishes.
+In Western cooking, ground ginger often lends a note of spice to cookies, preserves, and quick breads, along with beverages such as ginger ale and tea.
+Increasingly, it's prized for its health benefits, ranging from overall gastrointestinal assistance to antibacterial, antiviral, and anti-inflammatory abilities.

 What Is Ginger?

-Ginger is a spice that comes from the fresh or dried root of the ginger plant, Zingiber officinale.
-This plant belongs to the same family as turmeric and cardamom.
-It was domesticated in the islands of Southeast Asia and was known only in the West by being imported during the spice trade.
-Ginger is available in six forms: fresh, dried, pickled, preserved, crystallized (or candied), and powdered or ground.
+Ginger is the gnarled bumpy root of the ginger plant Zingiber officials, which belongs to the same family as turmeric and cardamom.
+It was domesticated in the islands of Southeast Asia and came to the West via the spice trade.
+Though there are many varieties of ginger root, the most common has light brown skin and yellow flesh.
+Ginger is available in six forms: fresh, dried, pickled, preserved, crystallized (or candied), and powdered/ground.
+It's easily used both in sweet and savory cooking applications.

 Varieties of Ginger